 Preparations and Entry Procedures

-If you are, among other things, a Muslim moving to Israel or a person of Arab descent, a missionary or a political activist, if you have visas from Arab states in your travel document or wish to have no Israeli stamps in your passport, the interview with immigration officials may take even longer.
+If you are, among other things, a Muslim moving to Israel, a person of Arab descent, a missionary, or a political activist, if you have visas from Arab states in your travel document or wish to have no Israeli stamps in your passport, the interview with immigration officials may take even longer.

-Basic Safety Advice
+Basic Safety Advice for Israel

 After you have gone through the immigration checks required for moving to Israel, security will be more laidback in everyday life.
 Just stay away from prohibited military areas and be careful around all political demonstrations, huge crowds, or groups of soldiers.
 Should you decide to visit the holy sites in Jerusalem, it’s recommended to avoid them on holy days and to wear modest clothing.